Application Guidelines — Aid to Publishers — Digital Periodical

 - Geographic data

-- Traffic during the application financial year
+- Traffic during your fiscal year

 Please note that the Web analytics report provided must come from an official application or service; an Excel or Word document will not be accepted.